 So what’s in store for 2014?
 The annual ski trip is brought forward to January this year and we’ll pack the car at the weekend and head for our friends’ place in The Alps.

 At the end of January I’m heading for Iceland which has long been top of my travel hotlist and I’m excited beyond words…!
 I don’t even dare hope for a glimpse of those lights.
 Iceland is followed by a work trip escorting 18 incentive prize-winners to Lanzarote and hopefully a chance to thaw out.
 In March I have a ‘big’ birthday.
 Nuff said.
-July we’re off to France again to our friends near Poitier so lots of exciting times to look forward to.
+July we’re off to France again to stay with our friends near Poitier so lots of exciting times to look forward to.